ansible-content-lab/cloud-deploy/readme/prereqs_and_vars.md

 ## Credentials

 This demonstration requires credentials (in YAML format) in order to integrate with other platforms.
-The credential files in this repository are all encrypted with ansible-vault, and the ansible-vault credential is passed to every Job Template where any of the credentials are required.
+The credential files in this repository are all encrypted with [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html), and the ansible-vault credential is passed to every Job Template where any of the credentials are required.
+In the next page of instructions where Job Templates are references, I will refer to this as `ansible-vault password`.
 Each of these files must be present in order for this demonstration to work; the variables in each credential file are listed here:

 ### gmail-credentials